 Check out the 3-D theater, screening movies on dinosaurs, mummies, and Ice Age animals.

 It's impossible to see the entire museum in one visit.
-Try to get tickets to the special exhibit of the season and then choose a couple of subjects you'd like to explore, like North American birds or Chinese jade.
+Try to get tickets to the special exhibit of the season and then choose a couple of subjects you'd like to focus on, like North American birds or Chinese jade.

 The Sue Store sells a mind-boggling assortment of dinosaur-related merchandise.